marc-hanheide/application-redacter/README.md

 - Removing unconscious bias from shortlisting
 - Ensuring equality of opportunity
 - Promoting diversity and inclusion
-- Supporting EDI commitments in STEM fields
+- Supporting EDI commitments in academic recruitment

-Gender under-representation (only 15% female undergraduates in CS/Engineering) makes anonymised recruitment essential for the AgriFoRwArdS CDT's commitment to empowering gender diversity.
+Anonymised recruitment is essential for addressing under-representation in STEM fields and ensuring fair evaluation of all candidates.

 ## Licence

-Proprietary - For use by AgriFoRwArdS CDT and authorised partners only.
+MIT License - Open source software for academic and institutional use.

 ## Version